Your Questions Answered

 What will the class sizes be?

-Students will be taught in smaller groups to allow for accelerated learning and outstanding progress.
-There will also be one-
+Students will be taught in small groups maximum 15 to allow for accelerated learning and outstanding progress.
+There will also be 1:1 tuition for some students who require extra support, as well as small group withdrawals.

-Students in Year 11 and Sixth Form will be set by ability in core subjects and will be able to move between sets at different points in the academic year.
+Students in Year 11 will be set by ability in core subjects and will be able to move between sets at different points in the academic year according to progress.

 Will there be a uniform?